 Tax Benefits for Homeowners: The Home Mortgage Interest Deduction

 Do you own a home, or are you looking to purchase one?
-There are several tax benefits that come with being a homeowner, such as the Home Mortgage Interest Deduction.
-This tax benefit is available to homebuyers who itemize deductions on their tax return and have a secured mortgage on a qualified home.
+Although homeownership will add to your tax obligations, there are also several tax benefits that come with being a homeowner, such as the Homestead Exemption and the Home Mortgage Interest Deduction.
+The Home Mortgage Interest Deduction is available to homebuyers who itemize deductions on their tax return and have a secured mortgage on a qualified home.

 What counts as a qualified home?